-This revised Swedish Corporate Governance Code comes into force on 1 January 2020, but with some transitional rules which mean that some of the changes do not need to be applied until a later date.
+This revised Swedish Corporate Governance Code comes into force on 1 January 2024.

-The current Code came into force on 1 December 2016.
-In view of the time that has elapsed since the last revision, the Swedish Corporate Governance Board conducted several roundtable discussions in 2018 and 2019, as well as an open referral procedure to identify the need for any amendments to the rules.
-The overall conclusion from these activities is that the Code works well on the whole, and that no major changes are required, but that there are reasons to review some of the details in the Code.
+The current Code came into force on 1 January 2020.
+In view of the time that has elapsed since the last revision, the Swedish Corporate Governance Board conducted a number of roundtable discussions in 2023 to identify the need for any amendments to the rules.
+The overall conclusion from these activities is that the Code works well on the whole, and that no major changes are required.